JediKnightChan/KanColleEn/README.md

 - Optional: go to [mitm.it](http://mitm.it/ "link title") and install certificate if you are going to use https web-sites during gameplay
-- Enable official English interface in your game preferences (Main menu (Port) - left bottom "Settings" button - Interface mode - last option - "Settings" button)
+- Enable official English interface in your game preferences (Main menu (Port) - right bottom "Settings" button - Interface mode - last option - "Settings" button)

 ## Features
 - Can translate game interface